Daniel823/Smart-Home-API/README.txt

 Server

-This is the large rest API that is responsible for all the backend data processing.
+This is a large rest API that is responsible for all the backend data processing.
 This api handles data from several clients.
-The first one being the window blind, taking in information every 10 min and updating the database.
+The first one being the window blind, taking in information every 10 min and updating a database.
-The second this is the Amazon Alexa echo voice commands(open or close).
+The second client is the Amazon Alexa echo voice commands(open or close).
 Lastly, it handles a chat bot client that allows the user to communicate with the blind.

 Chatbot Client